Varner Unit

-The Varner Unit is a high-security state prison for men of the Arkansas Department of Correction in Varner, Choctaw Township, unincorporated Lincoln County, Arkansas, United States.
+The Varner Unit is a high-security state prison for men of the Arkansas Department of Corrections in Varner, Choctaw Township, unincorporated Lincoln County, Arkansas, United States.
 It is located along U.S. Highway 65, near Grady, and 28 mi south of Pine Bluff.
 The prison can house over 1,600 prisoners, and it includes a 468-bed supermax (Super Maximum Security) facility.
 The supermax and non-supermax facilities are separate from one another.

 The Varner Unit Supermax houses male inmates scheduled for execution in Arkansas, currently performed by lethal injection.
 The actual executions take place at the nearby Cummins Unit.
 The female death row is located at the McPherson Unit.
 Varner is one of the state of Arkansas's "parent units" for male prisoners; it serves as one of several units of initial assignment for processed male prisoners.

 History

 The Varner Unit was opened in 1987 with 300 beds, and its capacity was soon increased to 700 beds.
 Further construction has brought the total capacity to over 1,600 prisoners.
 The supermax units opened in 2000, and federal grants paid 90% of the construction costs.

 At one time the State of Arkansas housed all young male offenders in the state prison system in Varner.
 While this was the case, Correction Officers and prisoners nicknamed the facility the "Gladiator School."

 On Friday August 22, 2003, all 39 Arkansas death row inmates were moved from the Maximum Security Unit to the Supermax at the Varner Unit.

 In 2011, a fight among prisoners and correctional officers led to injuries among correctional officers.

 During 2004/2005, ADC installed an electric fence between two non-electric fences in the Varner Unit.
 It received testing in late December 2004 and was activated in January 2005.
 The system used inmate labor to assist with the construction of the fence.

+On September 11, 2025, an inmate was shot twice by a correctional officer at Varner.
+The spokesperson said that the inmate, who was on field duty, attempted to flee the area.
+A correctional officer fired two shots, striking the inmate.
+He was taken to a nearby hospital in an unknown condition.